 Our Eco-Skies CarbonChoice program provides customers with the opportunity to reduce the carbon footprint associated with their air travel through the purchase of carbon offsets.
 Our corporate customers can take advantage of a similar program, with the option to purchase carbon offsets for both cargo shipments and business travel.
-Available through our partnership with Sustainable Travel International (STI), the carbon offsets allow participants to support projects designed to help reduce greenhouse gases and provide social and economic benefits to communities United serves.
+Available through our partnership with Conservation International, the carbon offsets allow participants to support projects designed to help reduce greenhouse gases and provide social and economic benefits to communities around the world.
 Learn more about calculating your carbon offsets.

 How the program works

-After you calculate the carbon footprint of your travel using our carbon calculator, you will have the option to donate to one of STI’s carbon reduction projects using money or miles.
-STI will invest your contribution in the selected project through the purchase of carbon offsets, which represent a certain amount of reduction in greenhouse gases.
+After you calculate the carbon footprint of your travel using our carbon calculator, you will have the option to donate to one of Conservation International’s carbon reduction projects.
+Conservation International will invest your contribution in the selected project through the purchase of carbon offsets, which represent a certain amount of reduction in greenhouse gases.

 CarbonChoice gives our corporate customers the ability to track and offset the emissions associated with their business travel and freight shipments on United.
 This program provides customized emissions reports and gives customers the option to easily offset these emissions.
-If you are interested in this service, please contact your local sales manager directly or contact us via email.
+If you are interested in this service, please contact your local sales manager directly.

 Our carbon reduction projects include: